edgelesssys/contrast/docs/docs/getting-started/deployment.md

 kubectl apply -f deployment/
 ```

+The Coordinator should show a status `Running` and will only transition to `Ready` after a manifest has been set.

 ## 6. Connect to Coordinator and set manifest

 Configure the Coordinator with the created manifest.
 It might take up to a few minutes